MaulingMonkey/thindx/Readme.md

 ### Why not [winapi] directly?

 *   This crate aims to make fns safe/sound/slightly rusty when possible
-*   Attempts to verify API soundness through mass unit tests, even if they mostly test D3DCompiler's behavior.
+*   Attempts to verify API soundness through mass unit tests, even if they mostly test DirectX's behavior.
 *   Doc comments for one-stop intellisense, safety documentation, etc.

 ### Why not `<other graphics crate>`?